beatriznegreiros/fuzzycorr/README.md

+# Greetings from Sebastian
+Bea - please restructure the PyCharmProjects/FKAPHMM/ folder (the two levels are not necessary) and paths can be shortened.

 # Fuzzy Kappa Map Comparison for Numerical Model Validation
 ***
 This repository contains the work developed during a Master Thesis on Fuzzy-Kappa